World Airline Star Rating

 Star Ratings are awarded following detailed, professional analysis of an airline’s quality standards by the audit office.
 A typical rating of standards is based on analysis of between 500 and 800 product and service delivery assessment items.
 This covers airport services at the airline’s hub, and onboard standards across all applicable cabin / aircraft types.

 The Ratings shown on this website show headline extracts of the key areas used in final assessment and grading.
+Airline Star Ratings are not associated with customer reviews, and are based on research and analysis by Skytrax Audit Office.

 Skytrax Star Ratings are recognised as a global Benchmark of airline standards around the world, and use a quality scale from 1-Star through to the exclusive 5-Star Airline award.
 Ratings are based on evaluation of product and service standards for both the onboard and airport environments, using a unified and consistent rating system.